ItsANameToo/hermod/README.md

 This tool is based on the monitoring capabilities of [Noah](https://github.com/faustbrian/noah), but adjusted to work with v2 of Ark.

+The reason for not going with a core plugin but a bash script instead, is because the script can still notify you if core goes down for whatever reason, while the plugin would go down with it.
+Nonetheless, it might be possible that I'll create a core plugin out of some of the `hermod` features too, sometime in the future.

 ## Installation

 ```